BrentGrammer/Pic_Searcher_App/README.md

 - Connection to the database is completed
 - Image files successfully upload to a specified directory (/uploads)
 - The Database is updated successfully after user submits data

+Note: The structure of the database columns is: id,name,path,description,unique_id,anchor The database name is 'picsearcherapp'.  the table name is 'pics'